• Home

 • Located within a Renewable Energy Zone (REZ) with close proximity to a strong section of the electricity transmission network with available capacity

-• Adjacent to several existing solar farms and existing transmission lines
+• Adjacent to several existing solar facilities and existing transmission lines

 • Flat to gently undulating cleared land, well suited to solar development